-If you are enjoying the golden handcuffs of the large firm lifestyle, there are several great student loan consolidation options to consider.
-These lenders that cater towards young professionals with six figure incomes and high credit scores.
+Many of the top private lenders cater to young professionals with six-figure incomes and high credit scores.
 Even if you are on track to pay off your debt relatively quickly, locking in a lower interest rate can make a huge difference on any budget.
-If you have 200k in law school debt and reduce your 8% rate loans to a 2% rate loan, it means you will be saving $1,000 per month.
+If you have 200k in law school debt and reduce your 8% rate loans to a 4% rate loan, it means you will be saving nearly $700 per month.

 Government and Non-Profit Employees

 If you are working as a government attorney or for a non-profit, your student loan repayment route will likely be different.
 Private refinance of federal loans is almost certainly a mistake.

 One of the best options for repayment is to seek out employers eligible for Public Service Student Loan Forgiveness (PSLF).
 After ten years of payments based upon your income, the remainder of your debt can be forgiven tax-free.

 The issue with PSLF is that only certain federal student loans are eligible.
 Lawyers who attended law school in 2010 or earlier may have FFEL loans.
 The FFEL loans do not qualify for PSLF, but they can become eligible through federal direction consolidation.
 One of the dangers to federal direct consolidation is that the forgiveness clock is potentially restarted.

 - There is only one place to consolidate your federal loans.
 Outside services charging money for federal consolidation or student loan forgiveness services are likely a scam.

 - Federal consolidation can be a bit tricky, and there is no way to undo a consolidation, so be sure to do lots of research before jumping into this route.

 - A good starting point in consolidation research is the Department of Education page on Federal Student Loan Consolidation.

 - This site has also created a comprehensive guide to Federal Student Loan Consolidation.